Over the next three years, HRI scientists will receive nearly $1 million to support a study aimed at helping Canada’s public safety personnel (PSP).

 “If an individual struggles to process new information, maintain focus, or make a timely decision, their chances of returning to work and normal life are slim to none.
 We want to find treatments that help to close that gap – new approaches that help people get their quality of life back.”

-Generous funding from Military Casualty Support Foundation, the Cowan Foundation, and the Bickell Foundation has been critical to the development of this program of research.
+Generous funding from Military Casualty Support Foundation, the Cowan Foundation, and J.P.
+Bickell Foundation has been critical to the development of this program of research.
 Additional funding from the Worker’s Safety Insurance Board of Ontario will allow the team to look at various formats for delivery of GMT, and associated adjunctive treatments.